Asset Location Methodology

 Portfolio Managed Separately in Each Account

-However, as long as the desired asset allocation is maintained in the aggregate, each individual account does not necessarily need to reproduce the target portfolio.
 Enter asset location, which can only be applied once a desired asset allocation is selected.
 Each asset’s after-tax return is considered in the context of every available account.
 The assets are then arranged (unequally) across all coordinated accounts to maximize the after-tax performance of the overall portfolio.

 Same Portfolio Overall—With Asset Location